ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 This error should only happen if you are running an x86 Linux VM on Apple Silicon.

 Make sure you have pulled the latest version of the OFOT-Chipyard repository.
-If you have, check `build.sbt` in the `ofot-chipyard` folder and search for `UseZGC`.
+If you have, check `build.sbt` in the `ofot-chipyard` folder and search for `+UseConcMarkSweepGC`.
 If it doesn't exist, notify your instructor.

 For an immediate fix, edit your VM settings to use only **1 core**.
 This will result in an extremely slow build, but it will build.

 Instructors: This should've either been fixed (by Apple) or been patched in the Class CY or upstream CY.
-If none of the above has happened, you need to go into `build.sbt` and add `-XX:-UseG1GC -XX:+UseZGC` flags to use during Scala Build.
+If none of the above has happened, you need to go into `build.sbt` and add `-XX:-UseG1GC -XX:+UseConcMarkSweepGC` flags to use during Scala Build.
+You also need to add `fork := true` since `javaOptions` in SBT only apply on forks of the JVM.

 <details open>
 <summary> If you are curious as to why this happens, open the dropdown </summary>